A lasting memorial for those lost at sea

-If you have a relative or friend who has died in such circumstances, however long ago, and you would like his or her name to be entered in the Memorial Book, please visit the Lost At Sea website.
+If you have a relative or friend who has died in such circumstances, however long ago, and you would like their name to be entered in the Remembrance Book, please visit the Lost At Sea website.

 Annual Service of Remembrance

-A Service of Thanksgiving is held each October at All Hallows by the Tower, for families and friends.
+A Service of Thanksgiving has been held each October at All Hallows by the Tower, for families and friends.

 For more information please contact the Secretary.

-Entries in the Memorial Book are accompanied by an online entry on our publicly accessible Lost At Sea website.
-The information set out in the Memorial Book is the basis for the online entry, which can include a longer description as well as images and documents relating to the particular circumstances of loss and any historical context.
+Entries in the Remembrance Book are accompanied by an online entry on our publicly accessible Lost At Sea website.
+The information set out in the Remembrance Book is the basis for the online entry, which can include a longer description as well as images and documents relating to the particular circumstances of loss and any historical context.

-The Memorial Book provides an enduring memorial to the many, representing a focus of remembrance for relatives, friends and the entire nation
+The Remembrance Book provides an enduring memorial to the many, representing a focus of remembrance for relatives, friends and the entire nation